Oneflow-Inc/libai/docs/source/tutorials/Training.md

 LiBai provides `EagerTrainer` and `GraphTrainer` in `libai/engine/trainer.py` by default. `EagerTrainer` is used in `eager` mode while `GraphTrainer` is used in `graph` mode, and the mode is determined by the `graph.enabled` parameter in your `config.py`.

-> more details about `eager` and `graph` mode, please refer to [oneflow doc](https://docs.oneflow.org/en/master/basics/08_nn_graph.html)
+> more details about `eager` and `graph` mode, please refer to [oneflow doc](https://docs.oneflow.org/en/master/basics/08_nn_graph.html).

-As an example, to add a temp variable for model output in run_step
+As an example, to add a temp variable for model output in run_step:

 ```python
 class MyEagerTrainer(EagerTrainer):